 IX.
 Warranty:

 Contractor shall ensure that all Work performed and equipment supplied under the EPC Contract shall comply with all requirements contained therein.
-Contractor further shall warrant that (a) the equipment and all other items furnished are new and of the specified quality, and that only proven technology is used, (b) the design, equipment and other Work shall conform to Good Engineering and Construction Practices, Applicable Law and Applicable Codes and Standards, (c) the Work and equipment shall be free from defects in material, design, and workmanship, and (d) the Work shall be performed in an environmentally sound manner and the Facility shall be constructed and may be operated in compliance with all environmental provisions set forth in the EPC Contract.
-Contractor shall promptly repair or replace, and properly install, at no cost to Owner, any defective Work, and any part of the Project or other property which is damaged or affected by defective Work, if the defect appears or occurs during the twelve (12) month period commencing on Substantial Completion (the “Defect Period”).
-Notwithstanding the preceding sentence, the Defect Period for (x) each item on the Punch List commences on the completion of such Punchlist item, and (y) any labor, services, equipment and materials furnished by Contractor to correct any defective Work shall be guaranteed for an additional twelve (12) month period starting as of the date that the corrective work is completed; provided, however, that the Defect Period shall not under any circumstance extend beyond a period of thirty-six (36) months from Substantial Completion.
+Contractor further shall warrant that (a) the equipment and all other items furnished are new and of the specified quality, , (b) the design, equipment and other Work shall conform to Good Engineering and Construction Practices, Applicable Law and Applicable Codes and Standards, (c) the Work and equipment shall be free from defects in material, design, and workmanship.
+Contractor shall promptly repair or replace, and properly install, at no cost to Owner, any defective Work, if the defect appears or occurs during the twelve (12) month period commencing on Substantial Completion (the “Defect Period”).
+Notwithstanding the preceding sentence, the Defect Period for (x) each item on the Punch List commences on the completion of such Punchlist item, and (y) any labor, services, equipment and materials furnished by Contractor to correct any defective Work shall be guaranteed for an additional twelve (12) month period starting as of the date that the corrective work is completed; provided, however, that the Defect Period shall not under any circumstance extend beyond a period of twenty-four (24) months from Substantial Completion.

 X. Changes:

-Owner shall have the right to make, in its sole discretion and from time to time, any change, modification, addition or deletion to, in or from the Work, or to adjust the EPC schedule, upon written notice to the Contractor.
+Owner shall have the right to make, within the general scope of work of the Agreement and from time to time, any change, modification, addition or deletion to, in or from the Work, or to adjust the EPC schedule, upon written notice to the Contractor.
 Upon receipt of a change directive from Owner, Contractor shall be obligated to perform the Work as changed by the Owner without deficiency or delay.
 The cost and schedule impact, if any, of the change shall be set forth in a change order or shall be performed on a time and materials basis as further provided in the EPC Contract.

 XI.
 Title; Risk of Loss; Insurance:

 Title to the Work shall pass to the Owner upon the earlier of (a) payment therefor (and to the extent of partial payments), or (b) incorporation thereof into the Facility.
 Contractor shall bear the risk of loss until Substantial Completion.
 Contractor shall provide and pay for insurance as specified in the EPC Contract.
-The deductible under any insurance provided by the Contractor, and under the builder’s risk policy (even if provided by the Owner), shall be borne by the Contractor .
+The deductible under any insurance provided by the Contractor, and under the builder’s risk policy (even if provided by the Owner), shall be borne by the Contractor not to exceed $250,000.

 XII.
 Force Majeure: